I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 How to Make Shrimp and Scallop Pesto Pasta

-If you are looking for a simple recipe that takes little time and yet offers good taste as well as good nutrition, look no further.
-This fettuccine dish with pesto, shrimp, and scallops is about as easy as it gets!
+If you are looking for a simple recipe that takes little time and yet offers great taste and nutrition, look no further; this fettuccine dish with pesto, shrimp, and scallops is about as easy as it gets!
 This type of meal should appeal to anyone who is in a hurry to prepare a nourishing meal with little fuss.

 I have purposely not specified exact measurements in this recipe.
 Just adjust the amounts of each ingredient to suit your needs and preferences.

 Instead of using shrimp and scallops, you can substitute other types of seafood.
 A fillet of fish would be equally good with this recipe.
 Use your own good judgment and taste preferences.

 - Shrimp, peeled and deveined

 |Prep time||Cook time||Ready in||Yields|